 The Utility Regulator and Consumer Council for Northern Ireland today jointly launch a call for evidence on protecting consumers during the energy transition to net zero.

-The aim of this Call for Evidence (CfE) is to assess the future need for the protection of energy consumers during the transition to energy decarbonisation, including a report documenting research on lessons learned in other jurisdictions.
+The Department for the Economy published their Energy Strategy – The Path to Net Zero in December 2021.
+The Strategy Action Plan included a requirement (Action 3) to assess the future need for the protection of consumers during the energy transition, including research into lessons learned in other jurisdictions.